 In the interest of public safety, the prudent choice in the failure or absence of a valid evaluation program is the completion of an undergraduate program in dentistry leading to the DDS/DMD Degree from an accredited school as was the initial intent back in 1984.

-The Administrative Law Judge recommended to the Board that Dr. Youssef's one year residency Program be accepted for purposes of Wisconsin Administrative Code DE 4.02, and the Dr. Youssef be issued a license.
-Based upon the modified Findings of Fact and Conclusions of Law, and upon the reasons set forth in the explanation of variance, that recommendation is rejected.
+The Administrative Law Judge recommended to the Board that the Eastman and Washington programs be accepted for purposes of Wisconsin Administrative Code DE 4.02.
+That recommendation is rejected.